 Progesterone is required for a viable pregnancy to occur and to continue.
 Progesterone helps the uterine lining, known as the endometrium, to thicken and become spongy.
 These changes in the uterus allow for implantation of a fertilized egg.

-If a fertilized egg does not implant in the endometrium, a pregnancy does not occur.
-The corpus luteum shrinks away and progesterone levels drop.
-The uterine lining then sheds out, as part of menstruation.
+If a fertilized egg doesn’t implant in the endometrium, a pregnancy doesn’t occur.
+The corpus luteum shrinks away, and progesterone levels drop.
+The uterine lining is then shed as part of menstruation.

-It’s possible to have a corpus luteum defect.
-This is also referred to as luteal phase defect.
+It’s possible to have a corpus luteum defect, also referred to as luteal phase defect.
 It’s caused if there’s not enough progesterone in the uterus to thicken the endometrium.
 It can also occur if the endometrium doesn’t thicken in response to progesterone, even if some progesterone is present.

-Corpus luteum defect can be caused by many conditions.
-They include:
+A corpus luteum defect can be caused by many conditions, including: